mixu/minitask/readme.md

 Compatible with Node 0.8.x as well thanks to readable-stream by isaacs.

+## Key features

+- Provides a decent convention for writing programs that deal with files and/or data streams (with caching, task pipeline specification and parallel execution).
+- Makes it easier to combine different ways to express a transformation: allows you to treat synchronous functions, asynchronous functions, child processes and duplex streams as equivalent parts of a stream transformation task.
+- Buffering only if necessary.
+If all tasks are streaming (e.g. duplex / transform streams and child processes from input to output), then no buffering is performed.
+If a task queue consists of sync / async functions and streams, then buffering is performed automatically at the transitions between different transformation types.
+It's often easier to prototype using functions; you can rewrite functions into streams to get rid of buffering.
+- Caching support: each task's result can be cached; the cached result is reused if the metadata (e.g. file modification date and file size or, alternatively, the md5 of the file) don't change.
+- Specifically designed for dealing with the common special case where multiple files are concatenated into one in a specific order, but the subtasks need to be run in parallel.

 ## Introduction

 minitask is a library I wrote for processing tasks on files.